A. H. Amin: Military history and writing

 After retiring, Amin turned to military history and analysis.
 He authored numerous books and articles on South Asian Wars and Key Military Individuals.
 Amin was one of the few officers, who had criticized the military failure of Pakistan in 1947, 1965, 1999 wars.
 He also covered various topics apart from Pakistan's military doctrine and wars, such as Soviet-Afghan War.
-Amin had talked about current affairs and ongoing crisises in Pakistan.
+Amin had talked about current affairs and ongoing crises in Pakistan.

 Notable works

-Agha Amin wrote extensively on military history, writing 30 books and over 200 articles.
-Some of his key works include:
+Agha Amin wrote extensively on military history, writing 30 books and over 200 articles.Some of his key works include: